ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 If these checks pass, the client SHOULD use the discovered Designated Resolver for any cases in which it would have otherwise used the Unencrypted Resolver.

-If the Designated Resolver has a different IP address than the Unencrypted Resolver and the TLS certificate does not cover the Unencrypted Resolver address, the client MUST NOT automatically use the discovered Designated Resolver.
+If these checks fail, the client
+MUST NOT automatically use the discovered Designated Resolver.
 Additionally, the client SHOULD suppress any further queries for Designated Resolvers using this Unencrypted Resolver for the length of time indicated by the SVCB record's Time to